MrSynology/new-alien-rpg-stress/README.md

 For more guidance, see the [Foundry VTT macro documentation](https://foundryvtt.com/article/macros/).

+## Updates
+Fixed the tables being off by one - added agenda cards representing the conditions for the players to reference

 ## 📌 Notes

 * These macros are built specifically for the **Alien RPG** system and may not work with other game systems.